 Being a port city, Rotterdam is decidedly working-class.
 Since football is the working-class sport, Rotterdam is unique among the Dutch cities in having three(!) professional football clubs.
 Sparta Rotterdam is the oldest professional football club in the Netherlands, established back in 1888.
 Its home stadium, called Het Kasteel – meaning The Castle – is the oldest football stadium in the country.
 It’s pretty obvious how it got its name, just look at the photo.

 Sparta’s golden age is very much a thing of the past.
 Sparta won the national championship 6 times, but its last title was all the way back in 1959.
 In 2018/2019 season Sparta earned a hard-fought promotion to the Eredivisie, the top tier of Dutch football.
 Although it’s not Champion League stuff, these are still hard-hitting gladiators of professional football on the pitch here.
-Many players on the squad are “home-grown”, like Deroy and Laros Duarte (watch these two!).
+Many players on the squad are “home-grown”, like Sven Mijnans and Emanuel Emegha.

 There is obviously a fan shop and on match days the restaurant is open (reservation needed).
 Some training sessions are also open to the public.
 If you’re visiting, as a geohydrologist I also recommend having a look at the nearby Urban Waterbuffer project, to broaden your horizons.